 - Pain in back or flanks

 FastMed Urgent Care provides services to address a wide array of your basic health needs, including routine blood work.
-We accept most major insurance carriers, most major credit cards, and offer a discount program for qualifying patients.
+We accept most major insurance carriers, most major credit cards, and offer a savings plan for qualifying patients.
 To find a FastMed nearest you, visit our locations page today.

 The content presented on this page is not intended to diagnose health problems or take the place of professional medical care.